VPNs and proxy servers offer various ways to access the internet privately, protect your identity, and bypass geo-restrictions.

 However, this speed decrease is almost undetectable in the case of premium VPNs.

 Proxies, on the other hand, are almost always very slow.

 Both VPNs and proxy servers mask your actual IP address.
 Any internet entity will see the VPN or proxy server IP address.

 By masking your IP address, VPNs and proxy servers help you access restricted content.
 However, a VPN is more reliable in bypassing restrictions than a proxy server.

 Proxies are suitable for the following tasks:

-Lastly, it is advisable to use paid/premium VPNs or proxy servers.
+Lastly, using paid/premium VPNs or proxy servers is advisable.
 They give excellent value for your money.